guzhibin23/HOPER/README.md

-This repository provides the official implementation of the NeurIPS 2025 paper Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization.
+This repository provides the implementation of the NeurIPS 2025 paper Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization.
 The method leverages hypergraph-enhanced contrastive learning and Hyper-Laplacian regularization to capture high-order relationships, improving multi-view representation learning and clustering performance.

 If you find this code useful, please cite: